-This is our entry level hybrid.
-Although you can buy bikes for less money, it's hard to beat the Detour 3.5 for value.
+Although you can buy bikes for less money, it's hard to beat the Detour 2 for value.
 The frame is aluminum for light weight.
-The fork is rigid for a good road feel, and the shifting is intuitive with its grip shift.
+The fork is rigid for a good road feel, and the shifting is precise with its "Rapid Fire" shifts.
 It really rides like a more expensive bike.
-We carry the mens and womens.
-Both are also available in silver.
+We carry the men's and women's.
+Both are also available in red.

 Jamis Citizen 2.0